harshadixit12/DSP/README.md

 METHODOLOGY: Design was done using Kaiser window method, as minimum order was obtained through this method.

-MATLAB IMPLEMENTATION
-Four bandpass filters were designed, with the following specifications:
+MATLAB IMPLEMENTATION: Four bandpass filters were designed, with the following specification.
-Sampling frequency = 8000 Hz
+Sampling frequency = 8000 Hz.
-Maximum passband ripple = 0.01
+Maximum passband ripple = 0.01.
-Minimum stopband attenuation = 0.03 (30 dB)
+Minimum stopband attenuation = 0.03 (30 dB).

 Filter 1:
 Passband: 995 Hz to 1005 Hz